How to Keep Your Skin Healthy During the Summers?

 Vitamin A helps to heal damaged skin and, in a few cases, cut down the appearance of wrinkles.
 It also protects your skin against UV rays and encourages healthy skin cell production.
 (Please note that if you are pregnant do not take vitamin A based supplements).
 Some of the known sources of vitamin A are carrots, apricots, kale, and sweet potatoes.

-Please Note: Before starting or making any modification in your diet do consult your physician or a qualified Dietitian.
+Please Note: Before starting or making any modification in your diet do consult your physician or a qualified Dietician.

 Share with your network